 Today, Sawadogo receives many visitors from Burkina Faso and abroad who want to see for themselves what he has achieved.
 The visitors include fellow farmers, researchers, policy-makers and journalists.
 Besides that, he continues to train other farmers, mainly young men and women, in so-called “zaï master classes”.

 Impact and international attention

 Farmers adopting Sawadogo’s techniques have managed to significantly improve food security.
-Even during drought years, trees in agricultural land provide numerous benefits: They enrich the soil, retain water and protect against erosion, block the direct sunlight and slow down windspeeds.
-They provide firewood, fodder, nutrition, medicine, timber, ecosystem services like pollination, and business opportunities, e.g. beekeeping.
-The reforestation of land inspired by Sawadogo has triggered essential social and economic transformation processes, which continue to improve the livelihoods of the local population.
+Even during drought years, trees in the agricultural land provide numerous benefits: They enrich the soil, retain water and protect against erosion, block the direct sunlight and slow down windspeeds.
+They provide firewood, fodder, nutrition, medicine, timber, ecosystem services like pollination, and business opportunities, e.g. bee keeping.
+The reforestaion of land inspired by Sawadogo has triggered essential social and economic transformation processes, which continue to improve the livelihoods of the local population.

 Due to the success of these methods, authorities in Burkina Faso, local NGOs, and farmers’ associations are now encouraging other farmers and communities to adopt similar techniques to recover degraded land and to improve crop yield.
 By 2016, it is estimated that the zaï technique has helped to restore the productive capacity of tens of thousands of hectares in Burkina Faso’s Yatenga and Gourcy provinces alone.
 In 1989, 13 farmers from Niger’s Tahoua region visited Yacouba’s fields and upon returning, they started to restore degraded land using zaï.
 1990 was a drought year and only farmers who had used zaï had a reasonable harvest.
 Since that year the technique has also spread to Niger.